shred/a4000-bom/README.md

-# Amiga 4000 Bill of Material
+# Amiga 4000 Bill of Materials

-This project contains the Bill of Material for building an own **Amiga 4000 Desktop Rev. B** mainboard.
+This project contains the Bill of Materials for building an own **Amiga 4000 Desktop Rev. B** mainboard.

 <div style="text-align:center;font-size:130%;font-weight:bold">
-<a href="https://shred.github.io/a4000-bom/">Read the Bill of Material here!</a>
+<a href="https://shred.codeberg.page/a4000-bom/">Read the Bill of Materials here!</a>
 </div>

 ## Contribute

 This list is meant to be a community work.
 Our goal is to have a canonical list that people can rely on when ordering parts for building an own Amiga 4000D mainboard.

 However, this list may not be free of errors.
-If you have found one, please [open an issue](https://github.com/shred/a4000-bom/issues), send a patch, or [send me a message](https://www.a1k.org/forum/index.php?members/6632/) at the A1K.org forum.
+If you have found one, please [open an issue](https://codeberg.org/shred/a4000-bom/issues), send a patch, or [send me a message](https://www.a1k.org/forum/index.php?members/6632/) at the A1K.org forum.

 ## Technical Background